0chain/zboxcli/README.md

 ```
 ##### Forbid Allocation

 There are various operations which you can forbid on an allocation.
 Forbid flag works with [update allocation](#update-allocation) command.
-Check its working before proceeding.
 Here are the operations:

 | Parameter       | Description                                                  |